AkakpoErnest/Interchain-Nexus/README.md

 - Browse the four Pioneer cards
 - Click on a Pioneer to view details
 - Read the Pioneer's story and characteristics
+- No status checking - direct selection and minting

 ### 3. Mint NFT
 - Click "Mint Pioneer NFT" button